 - How big of a threat are they?

 Why Do You Need to Research Your Competitors?

-Have you ever done a competitive analysis?
-If you think that just googling and browsing through websites is competitive research, you’re way off.
+If you think that competitive research is merely googling and browsing through websites is competitive research, you’re way off.

 The data that you will get with competitor research can help you get a full grasp of your customer’s wants and needs.
 There are other pivotal benefits from competitive analysis, such as: